John Smith (explorer): First voyages

 Smith set off to sea at age 16 after his father died.
 He served as a mercenary in the army of Henry IV of France against the Spaniards, fighting for Dutch independence from King Philip II of Spain.
 He then went to the Mediterranean Sea, where he engaged in trade and piracy, and later fought against the Ottoman Turks in the Long Turkish War.
 He was promoted to cavalry captain while fighting for the Austrian Habsburgs in Hungary in the campaign of Michael the Brave in 1600 and 1601.

 After the death of Michael the Brave, he fought for Radu Șerban in Wallachia against Ottoman vassal Ieremia Movilă.
 Smith reputedly killed and beheaded three Ottoman challengers in single combat duels, for which he was knighted by the Prince of Transylvania and given a horse and a coat of arms showing three Turks' heads.

-In 1602, he was wounded in a skirmish with the Crimean Tatars, captured, and, taken to a slave market, and then sold.
+In 1602, he was wounded in a skirmish with the Crimean Tatars, captured, taken to a slave market, and then sold.
 He was sent as an enslaved gift to a woman in Constantinople (Istanbul), Charatza Tragabigzanda, who sent him to perform agricultural work and to be converted to Islam in Rostov.
 During one of the regular beatings his slavemaster gave him, Smith killed the slavemaster and escaped from Ottoman Empire territory to Muscovy.
 Smith traveled through the Polish–Lithuanian Commonwealth, Europe, and Africa, reaching England in 1604.